 - Share of Spend - percentage of all spend from entire Whole Market that are attributed to each competitor

-Clicking Export PDF on the top right of the page will allow you to download a PDF file.
+Clicking Export on the top right of the page allows you to download either the entire data set in a PDF file or the table contents only in a CSV file.

-Alternatively, you can choose to download the data in other formats including PNG, JPEG, SVG vector image or CSV by clicking the options button on the top right of the page.
+Alternatively, you can choose to download individual doughnut chart data in other formats including PNG, JPEG, SVG vector image.

 What does the Total button show at the top of table?